 I had this problem once.
 We had to optimize queries by settings a session variable after connecting to the database.
 That application used only the Oracle database on production.
 After setting this variable the tests failed.
 All the tests.
 It turned out that I cannot set this variable in HSQLDB, as it simply didn’t exist.
 The tests were using HSQLDB, the production was using Oracle.
 So I had to write a terrible code: check the database engine after connection and set the variable or not.

 Even if you don’t have any problems with mixing engines, remember that when you test on other database engine, than you have on production, you just don’t have the application tested at all.

 Testing has a common, well defined flow.
 It is very simple:

 Try doing something opposite and it can hurt you.

 Can you see that there is no tidying after the test?

 This is very important: tests need to prepare the environment before, not after the test.
 You cannot be sure that the test will be able to clean everything.
-Application could exit with an error, network connection could broke, or application could blow up (e.g. with Out Of Memory Exception).
+Application could exit with an error, network connection could broke, or application could blow up (e.g. with an Out Of Memory Exception).
 It shouldn’t matter how the test ends, it really matters that the test is running with the same environment which is prepared for each test.

-Tests Prepare The Database, And Don’t Check That
+Tests Prepare The Database And Don’t Check That